rainlab/translate-plugin/MIGRATE.md

 ## Migrating Theme Files (October CMS v4.4+)

 October CMS v4.4 translates CMS page properties (URL, title, description, meta fields) natively using the `[translatable]` component section, replacing the `[viewBag]` locale keys written by this plugin.
 When the core feature is detected, the plugin automatically stops attaching its page translation behaviors and the editor Translate popup, and the core takes over.
-Legacy `[viewBag]` keys keep working as a read fallback, so migration is optional but recommended.
+Existing `[viewBag]` keys keep working as a read fallback, so migration is optional but recommended.

 Run the import command to rewrite the page files in the active theme: